Loves Football

 Outdoor Footwear

-Monday 7pm @ Kings Heath Boys School (Kings Heath Sports FC only)
+Tuesdays @ Moseley School (Kings Heath Sports FC only)

-Perfect – Artifical Ground, Firm Ground, Hard Ground
+Perfect – Artificial Ground, Firm Ground, Hard Ground

 Unsuitable – Turf Trainer, Trainers, Football Boots with blades or metal studs